shell - Kernel command shell and script dispatcher

 panic [msg] Trigger kernel panic

-ktest Run all in-kernel unit tests interactively
+ktest Run all in-kernel unit tests interactively.
+Automated runs use ./run.sh ktest.

 verbose [on\|off] Toggle the t_putchar → COM1 mirror at runtime.
 Equivalent to flipping console=ttyS0 on the kernel cmdline.
-Used by tests/ui_test.sh to grep shell output from serial.
+Used by the in-guest test drivers to grep shell output from serial.

 Application (shell_cmd_apps.c)